Aarjav2434/Personal-Projects/README.md

 # Weather Data
 So i took a dataset called weather data(i have attached the csv file below along with code) and did few things with it about which I will below

+Also I have uploaded the pdf of the code as well as screenshots after every operation

 This dataset contains hourly weather observations for a full leap year (8784 records).
 It includes key meteorological variables such as temperature, humidity, wind speed, visibility, atmospheric pressure, and a textual description of weather conditions.
 I have answered few questions for this dataset, I have listed down my reasons for including every question

 Calculating all the unique wind speed values in the dataset